tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 3. Another package, e.g. `tfjs-tflite-node`
   * Pros: Clean slate.
 Does not affect existing codebase.
 Any weird requirements of node-gyp or the plugin system can be implemented without breaking anything else.
   * Cons: Another package to maintain, publish, make users aware of etc. Further fragments our offerings.

-Seed this with open questions you require feedback on from the RFC process.
+2021-12-02: We decided that implementing this proposal in another package, `tfjs-tflite-node`, that implements the same API as `tfjs-tflite` would be the cleanest solution.

 ### Building the native addon
-Generate Your Projects (GYP) is [very deprecated](https://en.wikipedia.org/wiki/GYP_(software)) but is still the main way native node modules are compiled.
+Generate Your Projects (GYP) is [deprecated](https://en.wikipedia.org/wiki/GYP_(software)) but is still the main way native node modules are compiled.
 Almost all native modules build using [node-gyp](https://github.com/nodejs/node-gyp).
 The demo uses node-gyp.

 There was some discussion in the node community of switching to GN/Ninja for native addons.
 This resulted in the [node-gn](https://github.com/Shouqun/node-gn) project, which doesn't seem active anymore.

 We could instead try to use Bazel to build the native modules, but this would likely be a mistake with the current state of tooling (no community support, no ARM build).

+2021-12-02: node-gyp is probably the right choice.

 ### Building / Sourcing libtensorflowlite and libedgetpu
 TFLite only distributes Android and iOS binaries, and it's currently excluded from the main TensorFlow (non-lite) build.
 If it were included in the main build, we could use that and build off of `tfjs-node`.
 Otherwise, we may need to build and host our own binaries.
 This is easy for Linux platforms, and we can cross-compile to ARM, but it may be more difficult for Window and MacOS.

 libedgetpu has precompiled binaries available for linux x86, ARM64, ARM32, Mac x86, and Windows x86, so we should just use those.
 Alternatively, we can require users to install libedgetpu, which might be necessary to get it to correctly detect and flash Coral USB devices.

+2021-12-02: We will use existing binaries for libedgetpu, and we will ask tflite if they can publish tflite binaries for additional platforms.

 ### Delegate Plugin System
 How do we make plugins as seamless to users as possible?
+Does dynamically loading DLLs with [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) / [LoadLibrary](https://docs.microsoft.com/en-us/cpp/build/loadlibrary-and-afxloadlibrary?view=msvc-170) work for this use case?
+How different from each othe are they?